ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 In the rest of this post I'll give an example of how you can use this task in an Azure Pipeline to automate the installation of .NET Core on a Windows Server.

+> NOTE: in the following example we'll be using a YAML pipeline in combination with an Environment.
+If you have an older version of Azure DevOps you can create a Deployment Group instead of an Environment.
+See [Provision deployment groups
+](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/?view=azure-devops).
+In that case you can use a Release pipeline instead of a YAML pipeline to execute the 'Install .NET Core Runtime & Hosting' task.

 ### Install the 'Install .NET Core Runtime & Hosting Bundle' extension

 Step 1 is to install the extension in your Azure DevOps organization.
 For this, go to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) and click on the 'Get it free' button.